Sandown Stakes

 The Sandown Stakes is a registered Melbourne Racing Club Group 3 Thoroughbred open quality handicap horse race over a distance of 1500 metres, held at Sandown Racecourse, Melbourne, Australia in September.
-Prize money for the race is A$200,000.

 History

 In 2013 the race was run at Caulfield Racecourse due to Sandown Racecourse being under construction.

 The race was moved in 2021 to be run two months earlier than its usual placement on Zipping Classic day.
 It is now run on AFL Grand Final day.